robertorcosta/azure-docs.pt-br/articles/iot-edge/how-to-authenticate-downstream-device.md

 ## <a name="next-steps"></a>Próximos passos

-Ao concluir este artigo, você deve ter um dispositivo IoT Edge funcionando como um gateway transparente e um dispositivo downstream registrado com um hub IoT.
-Em seguida, você precisa configurar seus dispositivos downstream para confiar no dispositivo de gateway e enviar mensagens para ele.
+By completing this article, you should have an IoT Edge device working as a transparent gateway and a downstream device registered with an IoT hub.
+Next, you need to configure your downstream devices to trust the gateway device and send messages to it.
 Para obter mais informações, consulte [Cnectar um dispositivo downstream a um gateway do Azure IoT Edge](how-to-connect-downstream-device.md).